Authentication Methods

 .claim("roles", roles)

 /* Login name, unique.
-The key can be set to any name.
-It needs to be configured in HENGSHI's [JWT Parameter Authentication] method as the login name mapping.
+The key can be set to any name, but it needs to be configured in HENGSHI's [JWT Parameter Authentication] method as the login name mapping.
 For example, here it should be configured as loginName.

 * HENGSHI can also configure mappings for email, phone, roles, user groups, etc. For details, refer to the documentation. */